yzwariel/Class-Work-and-Projects/README.md

 # Class-Work-and-Projects
-This folder contains my work in ArcGIS and some projects
+This folder contains my coding sample in health and airbnb datasets and some Python/ArcGIS projects.